jlubranos/web-scraping-challenge/README.md

 ![mars-planet-animation-6](Images/mars-planet-animation-6.gif)

-The app has the capability for the images to shrink as the screen size is minimized.
+The app has the capability for the images to shrink as the screen size is minimized as well as the heading to stay frozen on the screen as well as being somewhat transparent while the user scrolls up and down.

 ## Programs Utilized: